naustudio/nau-jukebox/README.md

 * See top songs of the week
 * See current room's user list
 * **Host** user role who is allowed to remove booked songs
-* Simple and manual points system to reward users (Room member set own rules and host will be the referee)
+* Simple and manual points system to reward users (Room set own rules and host will be the referee)

 ## Roadmap: